The Devil's Advocate (1997 film): Themes and interpretations

 As with Goethe's Faust, the Devil that is commonly depicted in cinema is associated with lust and temptation.
 Milton shows Lomax many seductive women to induce his "fall".
 Sex or rape is usually also the means by which Satan creates the Antichrist, as in Roman Polanski's 1968 film Rosemary's Baby.
 In The Devil's Advocate, someone other than Satan will have sex to conceive the Antichrist, although Milton nevertheless brutally rapes Mary Ann.
 Incest becomes a way of creating the Antichrist, for the offspring of Satan's son and daughter will inherit much of Satan's genetic makeup.

 Dante Alighieri's Inferno raised "visual potential" that informed the film.
-Dantean scholar Amilcare A. Iannucci argues that the plot follows the model of the Divine Comedy in beginning with selva oscura, with Lomax losing his conscience defending a guilty man, and entering and exploring deeper circles of Hell.
+Dantean scholar Amilcare A. Iannucci argues the plot follows the model of the Divine Comedy in beginning with selva oscura, with Lomax losing his conscience defending a guilty man, and entering and exploring deeper circles of Hell.

 Iannucci compares the office building structure to the circles, listing fireplaces where flames are always present; demonic visual phenomena; and water outside of Milton's office, analogized to Dante's Satan's icy home, albeit situated at the top of Hell, as opposed to the bottom.
 Free will is also a major theme in the Divine Comedy, with the film's musings on the concept being similar to Dante's Purgatorio, 16.82–83 ("if the present world has gone astray, in you is the cause, in you it's to be sought").

 Other religious references are present.
 In describing New York City as Babylon, Alice Lomax invokes Revelation 18:

 Babylon the great is fallen, is fallen, and has become a dwelling place of demons, a prison for every foul spirit, and a cage for every unclean and hated bird!

 Milton tempting Lomax is also possibly inspired by the Biblical Temptation of Christ.
 Aside from Milton, other character names have been commented on: Author Kelly J. Wyman matches Mary Ann, the virginal figure who falls victim to Milton, to the Virgin Mary, and adds the literal translation of Christabella is "Beautiful Christ", and that the title refers to the Catholic Church's Devil's advocates and lawyers as advocates; Eric C. Brown finds Barzoon's name and character to be reminiscent of the demon prince Beelzebub.
 Scholars Miguel A. De La Torre and Albert Hernández observe the vision of Satan as CEO, wearing expensive clothing and engaging in business, had appeared in popular culture before, including the 1942 novel The Screwtape Letters.